Chart Color Schemes

 South Tamworth faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 10.0%, significantly lower than the NSW average of 32.2%.
+The area has university qualification rates of 10.0%, significantly below the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 7.6%, followed by postgraduate qualifications (1.5%) and graduate diplomas (0.9%).
-Vocational credentials are prevalent, with 41.1% of residents aged 15+ holding them, including advanced diplomas (7.2%) and certificates (33.9%).
-Educational participation is high, with 29.9% of residents currently enrolled in formal education, comprising 12.2% in primary, 8.0% in secondary, and 2.0% in tertiary education.
+Trade and technical skills are prominent, with 41.1% of residents aged 15+ holding vocational credentials – advanced diplomas (7.2%) and certificates (33.9%).

-Educational participation is notably high, with 29.9% of residents currently enrolled in formal education.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education.
 This includes 12.2% in primary education, 8.0% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education